nswarner/javaworld/README.txt

 		accounted for.
 This includes ensuring that every call to an external method has been tested.
 	3. Create a build script which results in a jar file.

+Appendix B - Compiling, Building, and Running JavaWorld

+	1. Pull JavaWorld from its git repository
+		- Presuming 'git clone git@github.com:nswarner/JavaWorld'
+		- The following 3 commands start in the top level directory
+	2. Enter into the ./src directory and run the build.php script
+	3. Enter into the ./classes directory and run the build_jar script
+	4. Enter into the ./bin directory and run JavaWorld.jar

+	Alternatively, after 1...
+	2. Run the 'imlazy' script.
+It will do the rest of the work for you.